Prostir

 The AI layer uses Microsoft.Extensions.AI for chat clients, embeddings, tool calls, and telemetry.
 Three Managed Code packages do the heavy lifting: MCPGateway aggregates tools, prompts, and upstream MCP sources; MarkdownLd.Kb builds the Markdown-LD and JSON-LD knowledge artifacts behind search; Storage abstracts files, memory, and runtime artifacts.

 Actions stay server-side.
-The official MCP C# SDK handles protocol, Jint runs sandboxed JavaScript tools, Stateless drives workflow transitions and can-fire checks, and Stripe.net runs billing and payments.
+The official MCP C# SDK handles protocol, Jint runs sandboxed JavaScript tools, and Stateless drives workflow transitions and can-fire checks.
+Eligible seller flows use Stripe Connect for one-time payments or subscriptions; Rozetka Pay marketplace checkout is Ukrainian, UAH, and one-time only.
+The seller remains responsible for tax, fulfillment, refunds, disputes, and warranties.
+Prostir does not offer pay-per-use billing.

 • MCPGateway